UPDATED MAR 13, 2020

 If you live in Midtown or Uptown Toronto and you’re looking for a great spot for a quick nature escape, look no further than Moore Park Ravine.
 This trail will take you past beautiful trees, uphill, downhill, and under old, industrial bridges.
 It may sound creepy, but it’s surprisingly peaceful.
 It connects to Mt.
 Pleasant Cemetery and the Beltline—both ideal walking spots—and also has access to the Brickworks, and loops Rosedale, where you should go to if you’re looking for an awesome post-ride meal (we recommend Terroni, they’re Italian).

-In between Bayview and Leslie streets sits Wilket Creek Park filled with wildlife and over 2km of biking and walking trails.
+In between Bayview and Leslie streets sits Wilket Creek Park filled with wildlife and over two kilometres of biking and walking trails.
 Well maintained and mesmerizing to bike through, there are plenty of relaxing spots and picnic benches for when you want to take a break.
-We recommend checking out the café in Edward Gardens (only a short ride away from Wilket Creek) — there’s nothing better than rewarding yourself with a coffee after a morning trail ride (or walk).
+We recommend checking out the café in Edward Gardens (only a short ride away from Wilket Creek).
+There’s nothing better than rewarding yourself with a coffee after a morning trail ride (or walk).
 Take your cup of joe and enjoy the green space and wildflowers.

 Not too far from Wilket Creek you’ll find Taylor Creek Trail.
 Although they’re in the same vicinity, the sceneries are totally different.
 Here, you’ll feel like you’ve truly escaped the city.
 A versatile trail with shady and sunny spots, lots of park benches, and connections to a swimming pool and an ice rink, it’s also within walking distance to The Danforth (Toronto’s Greektown).
 So when you’re done riding, head there for some bomb Greek food or a sweet treat at one of the neighbourhood bakeries.

 Because of Toronto’s extensive ravine system, we’ve ended up with lots of places that are great for mountain biking, and Crothers Woods is one of them.
-Nestled near the Lower Don Valley Trail, this route has about 10km of hilly, dirt trails, so be aware of the change in terrain if you’re coming from Taylor Creek or Wilket Creek on a road bike (they are connected).
+Nestled near the Lower Don Valley Trail, this route has about 10 kilometres of hilly, dirt trails, so be aware of the change in terrain if you’re coming from Taylor Creek or Wilket Creek on a road bike because they are connected.
 If you’re looking for less treacherous roads, we recommend hitting the Sun Valley and Cottonwood flats.